Pouch (Tempyo Mokuga Sou-ka-kin)

 Size (cm) : W20.5 x H27.0 x D2.0

-Product Name : Pouch (Tempyo Mokuga Sou-ka-kin)
+Product : Pouch (Tempyo Mokuga Sou-ka-kin)

 Size (cm) : W20.5 x H27.0 x D2.0

-Related Tags : Wrapping availableJoint bagKinchakuDesign: Tenpyo Mokuga Kanohana NishikiShosoin cleftbags and purses
+Tags : Wrapping availableJoint bagKinchakuDesign: Tenpyo Mokuga Kanohana NishikiShosoin cleftbags and purses

-Remark : Please note that the pattern may be different from the picture shown due to the cutting process.
-Please be forewarned.
+Other : The pattern may be different from the image shown due to the cutting process.
+Please understand this in advance.

 Other : Gift wrapping service available

-Customer Reviews
+Reviews

-Product Description
+Description

 A pouch of brocade with popular ancient design, large capacity.